chris-mendoza/doc-site/docs/docs/about_me.md

 version: 1.0
 ---

-Dedicated and knowledgable AWS DevOps Engineer with over 13 years of experience in delivering solutions that align with AWS best practices.
+Dedicated and knowledgable AWS DevOps Engineer with over 13 years of experience in delivering solutions that align with industry best practices.
 Accustomed to developing strategies that align with organizational objectives in a high velocity environment.

 ## Experience